Sunrise from the lookout

 Directions

-From the junction of Entiat River Road and Highway 97A, drive 10.1 miles north on Entiat River Road.
+From the junction of Entiat River Road and Highway 97A, drive 10.1 miles on Entiat River Road.
 Turn left on County Road 119A and cross the Entiat River.
-Drive 2.1 miles to the junction of FS Road 5700 and FS Road 5800; continue straight on FS Road 5700.
-Follow this single-lane paved road for 13.9 miles to the junction with FS Road 5713 (watch odometer, no sign).
-Turn right on FS Road 5713.
-The final 3.6 miles require high-clearance 4WD vehicle with good tires; extremely rough road with steep grades, sand, rocks, and two rock ledges.
+Drive 2.1 miles to the junction of FS Road 5700 and FS Road 5800, continue straight on FS Road 5700.
+The road becomes single-lane paved and climbs steeply.
+Drive 13.9 miles to the unmarked junction with FS Road 5713 and turn right.
+Without a high-clearance vehicle, park at the 0.6-mile mark near the large parking area and pine tree.
+The final 3.6 miles to the lookout require a high-clearance 4WD vehicle with good tires.

 Amenities